 7:00pm – 10:00pm

 This January, Jupiter shines its brightest as Earth passes between it and the Sun.
-Join astronomy experts at the Institute for an unforgettable viewing experience with cutting-edge technology.
+Join astronomy experts at the Institute for an unforgettable viewing experience along with members of the Warren Astronomical Society.

 Member Exclusive Preview